Sadé Lindsay, PhD

 Joss studies state punishment of gender and sexual variance, with a focus on transgender experiences with the criminal justice system.
 His dissertation traces prison regulation of gender-nonconformity in California from 1941-2018, drawing on archival research, oral...

-She was born and raised in New Orleans, Louisiana and her dissertation interests were shaped watching media portrayals and delayed government response during Hurricane Katrina.
-Her dissertation uses Angela Onwuachi-Willig’s (2016) theory of “trauma of the...
+Jasmine was born and raised in New Orleans, Louisiana and her dissertation interests were shaped watching media portrayals and delayed government response during Hurricane Katrina.
+Her dissertation uses Angela Onwuachi-Willig’s (2016) theory of “trauma of...

 Pin It on Pinterest